 ANSWER

 It is important to point out that while seven parties protested the application, no party disputes the idea that Transwestern's capacity options proposal will help with the timing of contracting decisions.
-Three of the protests remark that the proposal is innovative, but raise specific questions or suggest enhancements.
+Three of the protesters remarked that the proposal is innovative, but raise specific questions or suggest enhancements.
 Transwestern provides factual information in this answer to respond to these issues.

-In contrast, four parties, Amoco, Burlington, Conoco and Marathon, submitted motions for leave to protest essentially expressing that they want to protest, but aren't yet sure what to protest about.
-Transwestern objects to this posturing.
-Prior to submitting the application and mindful of the Commission's admonishment on working with shippers prior to filing new services, Transwestern held a series of shipper meetings and workshops and provided advance copies of the filing.
-The sessions were attended by representatives of all of the subject companies.
-In fact, Transwestern made certain adjustments to the filing to address concerns raised during discussion at the meetings.
-Transwestern understood that notwithstanding the shipper meetings and modifications to the filing that certain issues would be raised in comments and protests.
-On the other hand, Transwestern very much objects to the suggestion that key personnel are unavailable to form an opinion of the filing.
+In stark contrast to the specific issues raised by other intervenors in this proceeding, four parties, Amoco, Burlington, Conoco and Marathon, submitted motions for leave to protest without offering the Commission even a hint as to why the proposal should be rejected.
+The Amoco, Burlinton, Conoco and Marathon motions leave the impression that these parties aren't quite sure yet what they want to protest about, but feel compelled to file something with the Commission anyway.
+Transwestern objects to this irresponsible posturing.
+Mindful of the Commission's admonishment to work with shippers prior to filing new services, , Transwestern held a series of shipper meetings and workshops to seek Shipper input on the proposed new service months before it was actually filed with the Commission.
+Moreover, in an unprecedented gesture, Transwestern even provided an advance copy of the filing to those same shippers.
+These sessions were attended by representatives of three of the four subject companies.
+In fact, Transwestern made certain adjustments to the filing to attempt to address some of the concerns raised during discussion at these meetings.
+Transwestern understood that notwithstanding the shipper meetings and the consequent modifications to the filing that certain issues would likely remained unresolved and be the subject of timely, substantive comments on the filing.
+Considering Transwestern's good faith efforts to collect shipper input and having provided them with an advance copy of the filing, Transwestern objects to the proposition that shippers had insufficient time to form an opinion of the filing.

 With respect to the specific questions and issues raised in the protests filed by Dynegy, Sempra and PG& E, Transwestern offers these answers: